When I first switched to digital photography I was initially a bit confused by the concept of what is white balance in photography.

-However, like many things in photography, it’s actually really easy and quite obvious once you know a bit about it.
+However, like many things in photography, white balance is actually really easy and quite obvious once you know a bit about it.

-What is white balance?
+What is white balance in photography?

-Why is white balance important?
+Why is white balance in photography important?

 So, the downside is that you’ll want to go back over old images and fix them, because all you’ll be able to see is that they’re too warm or too cold.
 On the upside, you’ll be one step ahead in your photography journey!

 Some photographers talk about having a warm style or a cool style.
 They’re talking about the color balance in their images.
 Once you know how to see color temperature and control white balance, you might want to bring it into your photography style.

 So, let’s get familiar with the details of white balance and how to set it.